 - 1. Define the danger zone.
 How far does the danger zone extend around the bus? - 2.
 What should you be able to see if the outside flat mirrors are adjusted properly?
 The outside convex mirrors?
 The crossover mirrors? - 3.
 Under what conditions must you evacuate the bus? - 4.
 What is a passive highway-rail crossing?
-Why should you be extra cautious at this type of crossing? - 5.
-How should you use your brakes if your vehicle is equipped with antilock brakes (ABS)?
+Why should you be extra cautious at this type of crossing? - How should you use your brakes if your vehicle is equipped with antilock brakes (ABS)? - 6.
+You are loading students along the route.
+When should you activate your alternating flashing amber warning lights? - 7.
+You are unloading students along your route.
+Where should students walk to after exiting the bus? - 8.
+Why should you walk through the bus when your route is finished? - 9.
+What position should students be in front of the bus before they cross the roadway? - 10.
+How far from the nearest rail should you stop at a highway-rail crossing?